 The search for a CD player begins

-I thought to myself ‘no problem’ and figured I could pick a new one up fairly cheaply at the local Best Buy.
+I thought to myself ‘no problem’ and figured I could pick a new one up fairly cheaply at the local Best Buy, thanks to the use of a voucher code for selected sellers.
 I could not!
 Folks we are living in a strange time where I could buy a turntable for vinyl records at Best Buy, but I could not purchase a CD player.
 I mean, I’m not exactly mad about it.
 People far smarter than myself have written essays on why the sound quality on a vinyl record is far superior to the digital format you find on an audio CD.
 The confused sales associate that I spoke to thought that they might sell a portable CD player boombox online, but didn’t bother carrying it in the store because “nobody buys those anymore”.
 I did look into the CD boombox they had available online but the price was much higher than I had been expecting to pay, so off I went in search of a better deal.

 Eventually, I did find what I was looking for at eBay of all places, and I was able to use a bidding promotional code to save on the purchase as well.
 Even with shipping it ended up being around a quarter of the price of the brand new model on the BestBuy website.